-1. The College Faculty
+1. The College and School Faculty

-Each College Faculty consists of all individuals holding full-time faculty appointments within the college.
-Faculty members with academic administrative assignments (other than department chair/school director) in the college for more than half their load are not eligible for membership on college committees or to vote in college elections.
-Other individuals who hold faculty rank in the college but with full-time administrative assignments outside the college shall be members of the College Faculty, without vote.
-Any member of the University may be granted membership, with or without vote, by the College Faculty.
+Each College or independent School Faculty consists of all individuals holding full-time faculty appointments within the College or School.
+Faculty members with academic administrative assignments (other than department chair) in the College or School for more than half their load are not eligible for membership on College or School committees or to vote in College or School elections.
+Other individuals who hold faculty rank in the College or School but with full-time administrative assignments outside it shall be members of the College or School Faculty, without vote.
+Any member of the University may be granted membership to a College or School committee, with or without vote, by the applicable College or School Faculty.